 Western International Securities Client Types and Minimum Account Sizes

 Through its IARs, Western International Securities offers services to individuals with and without a high net worth, pension and profit-sharing plans, trusts, estates, charities and businesses.
+Currently, however, the firm's Form ADV only lists individual clients.

 For a client to take advantage of WIS' services, they'll need at least $25,000 in investable assets.
 The firm may waive this minimum at its discretion.
+When that minimum is waived, those clients with account sizes less than the typical minimum usually pay a higher percentage rate on their annual fees than other clients who have a greater amount of assets under management with the firm.

 Services Offered by Western International Securities